 Clemson University’s Strategic Priority #4 states that Clemson will “increase diversity all across campus” and “enhance resources for the recruitment and retention of top talent from all racial groups and socioeconomic backgrounds, with special focus on under represented minorities.”
 Strategies for achieving this goal include “incorporating the ideas of diversity and inclusive excellence into education and training.”
 To promote diversity efforts, Clemson’s Office of Inclusion and Equity hosted a Men of Color National Summit.
 The summit’s mission was “Closing the Achievement Gap for African-American and Hispanic Males” and brought together high school and college students as well as community leaders and organizers.

-“We appreciated the additional advertising that displaying the social media feed on the Campus Life Channel provided, and the fact that Apogee handled all of the responsibility for curating social media posts for appropriateness.
+“We appreciated the additional advertising that displaying the social media feed provided, and the fact that Apogee handled all of the responsibility for curating social media posts for appropriateness.
 We’re looking forward to working with Apogee on future social media initiatives.”

 — Ashley Young, Marketing Manager, Clemson University Housing & Dining